 About Māori research

-Māori research at Victoria University of Wellington spans almost every field and method and is an important part of our research programme.
+Māori research at Te Herenga Waka—Victoria University of Wellington spans almost every field and method and is an important part of our research programme.

-Victoria University of Wellington's researchers are working on local, national and international Māori research projects, many of which are collaborations with iwi, Māori asset holders and other Māori stakeholder groups.
+The University's researchers are working on local, national, and international Māori research projects, many of which are collaborations with iwi, Māori asset holders, and other Māori stakeholder groups.

 For example, researchers in Te Kawa a Māui, the School of Māori Studies, research topics relating to the Māori language and customs, the Treaty of Waitangi, Māori science, Māori politics, Māori resource management, traditional and contemporary Māori societies and identities, Māori mental health, whānau and hapū development, Māori organisations, Māori acculturation, Indigenous academics and their experiences, and kaupapa Māori theory.